Health Information Week 2021

 These were collated based on suggestions from NHS staff, about resources which have been particularly helpful recently.
 You can access them for free, on your phone, computer, or other device.

-We’ll also be receiving a collection of uplifting books which you can borrow from the Library.
+We’ve also received a collection of uplifting books which you can borrow from the Library.
 If you’re based in a community hospital, remember we can post the books out to you!
 For more information about getting books posted to you, contact firstname.lastname@example.org or 01332 788146 or 01283 511511 ext.
 2104.
 Alternatively, drop into the Library at RDH or QHB and borrow them in the usual way.